crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 **(v)  Payment process:**

 The DCF Grant Committee specified in the [Crust-Grants-Program GitHub repository](https://github.com/crustio/Crust-Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
 As soon as any feedback is provided by the evaluators, this feedback first needs to be resolved.
-After this, the DCF Grant Commitee makes the payment to the Crust or Ethereum address specified in the initial application.
+After this, the DCF Grant Committee makes the payment to the Crust or Ethereum address specified in the initial application.

 ## 5. Scope of these Terms and Conditions